c-kevin-kusuma/pRoDomo2/README.md

 # pRoDomo2
-`pRoDomo2` R package provides seamless integration between DOMO and R programming language.
+`pRoDomo2` R package provides a seamless integration between DOMO and R programming language.
 Advanced analytics and a wide range of process automation are possible and made simple by this package.

 While DOMO is a low-code data app platform that takes the power of BI to the next level, R programming language enables data scientists to develop advanced analysis with unlimited flexibility.
 Integrating both tools will open new doors to possibilities and opportunities.